DataDog/terraform-provider-datadog/website/docs/r/logs_customer_pipeline.html.markdown

   * `name` - (Optional) Name of the processor
   * `is_enabled` - (Optional, default = false) If the processor is enabled or not.

+Even though some arguments are optional, we still recommend you to state **all** arguments in the resource to avoid unnecessary confusion.

 ## Import

-For the previously created pipelines (including the **read-only** ones), you can include them in Terraform with the `import` operation.
+For the previously created customer pipelines, you can include them in Terraform with the `import` operation.
 Currently, Terraform requires you to explicitly create resources that match the existing pipelines to import them.
 Use ```terraform import <resource.name> <pipelineID>``` for each existing pipeline.

 ## Important Notes

-Each `datadog_logs_pipeline` resource defines a complete pipeline.
+Each `datadog_logs_customer_pipeline` resource defines a complete pipeline.
 The order of pipelines are maintained in resource [datadog_logs_pipeline_order](logs_pipeline_order.html#datadog_logs_pipeline_order).
 When creating a new pipeline, you need to **explicitly** add this pipeline to the `datadog_logs_pipeline_order` resource to track the pipeline.
 Similarly, when a pipeline needs to be destroyed, remove its references from the `datadog_logs_pipeline_order` resource.

-Even though some arguments are optional, we still recommend to state **all** arguments in the resource to avoid unnecessary confusion.